 London is an absolute gem for backpackers.
 There are so many awesome hostels dotted across the city in pretty epic locations – the perfect way to connect with other solo travellers.
 Though there are certainly tourist traps and way to empty your bank account here in London, there are also endless opportunities to explore London without breaking the bank.
 For example, take advantage of the epic walking routes and free museums.

-2. Europe is right on your doorstep… hello cheap weekends away!
+2. The rest of Europe is right on your doorstep… hello cheap weekends away!

-I’ve said it before and I’ll say it again – Europe is literally within arm’s reach of London.
-You can pick up flights as cheap as £10-15 into Europe, making it easy to go on a spontaneous weekend away after a long week at work.
+I’ve said it before and I’ll say it again – the rest Europe is literally within arm’s reach of London.
+You can pick up flights as cheap as £10-15, making it easy to go on a spontaneous weekend away after a long week at work.

 For example, after a very spontaneous late night booking a few weeks back, I arrived in Munich 5 days later in search of some fresh mountain air.
 I only paid £40 for the return flight.
 You can literally fly to a new country for the same price a taxi would cost after a night out!